sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

 - Forgerock
 - ...

-Identity Analytics is providing a sample implementation of the `SAMLv2` protocol for `Tomcat 8/9`.
-You will find here all the information needed to configure `SAMLv2` support for authentication and authorization with a **third party Idp**.
+Identity Analytics provides a sample implementation of the SAMLv2 protocol for Tomcat 8/9.
+This guide includes all the information required to configure SAMLv2 authentication and authorization with a third-party IdP.

-This implementation is `SAMLv2` compliant and should be used with **any identity providers** `SAMLv2` compliant.
+This implementation is `SAMLv2` compliant and should be used with **any SAMLv2 compliant identity providers** .

 ## Configuration procedure